tensorflow/tfx-addons/tfx_addons/huggingface_pusher/README.md

 - `username` : username of the HuggingFace user (can be an individual user or an organization)
 - `hf_access_token` : access token value of the HuggingFace user.
 - `repo_name` : the repository name to push the current version of the model to.
 The default value is same as the TFX pipeline name
+- `decrypt_fn` :  decrypt_fn: access token decryption function name including the module where it belongs to such as module_path.decrypt_fn
 - `model` : the model artifact from the upstream TFX component such as `Trainer`
 - `model_blessing` : the blessing artifact from the upstream TFX component such as `Evaluator`